 Stakeholder Engagement Initiatives

-Today the company uses existing processes and relationship channels to understand the expectations and demands of its stakeholders and, whenever feasible and possible, it incorporates action plans in its planning and management cycle.
+Today the Company uses existing processes and relationship channels to understand the expectations and demands of its stakeholders and, whenever feasible and possible, it incorporates action plans in its planning and management cycle.

-Thinking about the future, SulAmérica created the program New Generation Broker, a succession program geared towards training the children of brokers, which carried out every semester, with the objective of awakening their interest in a broad vision of the insurance market, encouraging knowledge sharing between participants and the professionals of the insurance company.
-In addition to providing an opportunity to have a close look at how an insurance company works, the program contributes to strengthen the already existing business partnership with brokers, which then starts to exist with their children, nurturing a long-term relationship, a typical feature of SulAmérica’s relationship with its insurance brokers.
+Thinking about the future, SulAmérica created the program New Generation Broker, a succession program geared towards training the children of brokers, which carried out every semester, with the objective of awakening their interest in a broad vision of the insurance market, encouraging knowledge sharing between participants and the professionals of the insurance Company.
+In addition to providing an opportunity to have a close look at how an insurance Company works, the program contributes to strengthen the already existing business partnership with brokers, which then starts to exist with their children, nurturing a long-term relationship, a typical feature of SulAmérica’s relationship with its insurance brokers.
 In lectures about Products, Sales Techniques, Leadership and Succession, Sustainability, and also group dynamics and guided activities, the new generation of brokers presents suggestions and criticisms that may help improve the Company’s products, services and processes.

 SulAmérica’s strategic positioning has organizational culture as one of its pillars.
 This pillar contemplates a set of human capital development projects and actions that support the Company to ensure business sustainability.
-The consistency of these actions is reflected in the annual engagement survey, which in 2019 reached a favorability rate of 80% with 92% of employee participation.
+The consistency of these actions is reflected in the annual engagement survey, which in 2021 reached a favorability rate of 87% with 94% of employee participation.